rmv6471/rmv6471.github.io/README.md

 ## Data Description

-The dataset used comes from Kaggle and consists of measurements from **two solar power plants**, each with:
+The dataset used comes from Kaggle and consists of measurements from two solar power plants, each with:

 - 22 inverters providing generation data**
 - One weather sensor providing environmental data**